-Make the Pan-Fried Salmon in white wine sauce with Tagliatelle on a weeknight when you are craving something different but utterly delicious.
-The Pasta dish is quickly recreated in 30 minutes and best enjoyed, of course, with a glass of white wine or even rose wine.
+You should make Pan-Fried Salmon in white wine sauce with Tagliatelle on a weeknight when you are craving something different but utterly delicious.
+This Pasta dish is quickly recreated in 30 minutes and best enjoyed, of course, with a glass of white wine or even rose wine.

-Learn how to make the pan-fried Salmon in white wine sauce with tagliatelle pasta recipe further below with the step by step photo instructions.
+Learn how to make the pan-fried Salmon in white wine sauce with tagliatelle pasta below with step by step photo instructions.

 In this recipe, cook the gorgeous fillet pieces separately with the onion rings first, afterward, once the salmon is seasoned and cooked on both sides, add the white wine, cream and lemon to create a sauce.

 You will cook the tagliatelle separately while preparing the salmon and the flavorful sauce.
 It’s that simple and also time-saving.
 See the printable recipe further down with the step by step pictures.

 Before you run into the kitchen and prepare this dish, check out these useful tips to avoid the 6 biggest mistakes people make when cooking salmon.
 These should come handy. 😉

 30 Minutes Pan-Fried Salmon in White Wine Sauce with Tagliatelle Pasta Recipe below: